 Prerequisites: ARTS 101 and ARTS 203.
-(Second semester/3 credits/lab fee) Through a progression of experiences, including individual sketches and projects, the student will combining the construction methods of handbuilding to take a sculptural direction.
+(First semester/3 credits/lab fee/4 class and studio hours) Through a progression of experiences, including individual sketches and projects, the student will combine the construction methods of handbuilding to take a sculptural direction.
 Students completing this course will acquire knowledge of the methods used for creating with clay, the characteristics of clay and glazes, the process of firing and an understanding of ceramic composition for the sculptural form.